 Note: For content coming from a third party system (such as Lynda.com or Skilla), the LTI version and therefore the tracking is determined by the provider and cannot be configured in your platform.

 Uploading LTI Content

-Log in to the platform as a Superadmin, access the Admin Menu by scrolling your mouse over the gear icon on the top right corner.
+Log in to the platform as a Superadmin, and access the Admin Menu by scrolling your mouse over the gear icon on the top right corner.
 Then, in the E-Learning section, select the Course Management item.
 Select a course from the list by clicking on its description, then move to the Training Material tab.
 Click on the Add Training Material button, then select LTI from the dropdown menu.

 Please Note: LTI content can be uploaded as training material only into e-learning courses.

 On the main import page, begin in the LTI tab.
 Add a title and description into the corresponding text boxes, then add the launch URL into the dedicated text box (remember the Launch URL format must have HTTPS protocol).
 Then, if necessary, insert your Consumer Key and Shared Secret into the corresponding text boxes.
 Please note that these credentials are not always mandatory.
 These credentials are only necessary if outlined by your content provider, and you should refer directly to them for this information.
 Docebo will not provide this information.

 Then, in the Privacy section, set whether you want to show the share launcher’s name and email in the tool.
 Now, in the Completion section, set how you want to mark the completion of the content.
 Keep in mind that the only time that this type of training material will be marked as In Progress is if the training material is a quiz.